jonathanhogg/flitter/README.md

 - driving arbitrary DMX fixtures via an Entec-compatible USB DMX interface
 - driving a LaserCube plugged in over USB (other lasers probably easy-ish to support)

+**Flitter** also has a plug-in architecture that allows extension with new image and 3D mesh generators, MIDI and DMX interfaces, or completely novel input and output systems.

 ## Installation